• Skip to primary navigation

 Serving Suggestions

-But you can also serve it along with Phulka, Tawa Paratha, Missi Roti, and Puri.
+You can also serve it with Phulka, Plain Tawa Paratha, Missi Roti, and Poori.

 Storage Suggestions

-Rajasthani Ker Sangri lasts for about 2-3 days and 10 days in the refrigerator when stored in an airtight container.
+Rajasthani Ker Sangri lasts 2-3 days at room temperature and 10 days in the refrigerator when stored in an airtight container.

-If you are making it in large quantities, only heat the amount of sabzi you want to serve.
-Reheating, again and again, can decrease the shelf life.
+If you make it in large quantities, only heat the amount of sabzi you want to serve.
+Reheating again and again can decrease the shelf life.

-You can reheat it in the microwave or a pan until nice and warm.
-If you feel it’s a little dry, then sprinkle a little water and give it a nice mix while reheating.
+You can reheat it in the microwave or a pan until it is nice and warm.
+If you feel it has become dry, sprinkle a little water and give it a nice mix while reheating.

 You Might Also Like